 Up to four people may hold the legal title to a property, other individuals can have an interest in a property which is often in the form of a financial contribution or share.

 If you are buying a property with others, you may wish for your respective financial contributions to be protected.
 It is important that such shares are clearly agreed in writing between all parties and the necessary protection for each person is registered on the legal title to the property.
-We can ensure that you are all adequately protected.

 The Residential Property Team at Fosters Solicitors have a wealth of experience and knowledge to assist you in relation to any legal property query or matter you may have.
 Call us on 01603 620508 or complete our online enquiry form and a member of the department will be in touch very soon.